greenideas/school-notes/2012/Fall/Civil Procedure/CivPro-Class-Notes.markdown

 * The passivity (or not) of a website wouldn't really effect the harm of an article published on it.
 In *Calder*, if Shirley Jones could've emailed natl-enquirer.com or commented there, the harm would still have been done.
 * *Calder* inquiry & interactivity inquiry are the stage for the reasoning in *Revell*.
 * In some cases, the location of the harm caused is irrelevant (*contra Calder*).
 If someone in MI says a Dr kills all of his patients

+## September 24
+### Statutes of Personal Jurisdiction
+* States must write laws describing the circumstances under which they can assert PJ
+* CA's & RI's PJ laws say they can assert PJ whenever they are permitted to do so by the US Constitution.
+But that means that every PJ case in those states is a constitutional question.
+* States with narrower PJ laws (bright-line rules) gain efficiency by not having to litigate the constitutional issues
+* Elected state judges have an incentive to try to allow lawsuits to proceed which results in weird case law about PJ
+* Under the facts of *Gray v.
+American Radiator*, IL interpreted "a tortious act or omission in [IL]" to mean that since the damage occurred in IL, that's where the tort was.
+A NY ct using the same language decided that there was no act or omission in the NY, so there was no tort there.
+* GA PJ law explicitly provides for the case where an act outside of the state causes a tort inside the state.
+* Not always easy to tell from a statute what the legislature intended the statute to do.
+* Cts can either try to guess at the intent of a statute or read it literally & leave it up to the legislature to amend the statute if the result is other than what the legislature intended.
+* Pitfall in statutory interpretation is isolating the statute from its context
+* If one provision would make another provision either surplus or conflicting, it is wrong.
+* Statutes have to be read as a whole.
+* In statutory interpretation, the specific always controls the general.
+* If there is more than one reasonable interpretation of the statute, and one interpretation would raise a constitutional issue at either the state or federal level, the interpretation without any issues is preferred.

+## Notice
+* Notice problems don't turn on the content of the notice.
+* Notice includes a summons and a complaint.
+* If there's a problem with the summons or complaint, it's not a notice problem.
+* Federal form 3 is a summons--almost idiot proof
+* Notice questions turn on what efforts are made & required to be made to get the summons in front of ∂.
+* "Actual notice" isn't sufficient if it doesn't meet constitutional requirements for adequate notice under due process.
+* "Actual notice" just means that ∂ knew of the proceeding

+### Mullane v.
+Central Hanover Bank & Trust Co.
+* An effort by NY to allow financial institutions to make some money by consolidating trusts into funds.
+* J. Jackson was a political ally of FDR's & was his SG.
+* HST asked him to prosecute at Nuremburg.
+* Trustee had to present its accounts to the court & if any of the beneficiaries had an issue with the way the trustee was going to distribute its funds, the proceeding in question was the last chance to do so.
+* Jurisdiction needed to be over the beneficiaries.
+* Not an in rem claim about the money in the fund, but rather an PJ issue of the rights of the beneficiaries.
+* 50% chance of winning $100k would be valued at $50k.
+After the judge rules, the chance is worth nothing. πs stand to lose property.
+* The reason we care about PJ over πs here is that they stand to lose property.
+* Whenever you have the potential of taking someone's property, due process must be fulfilled.
+* Means employed to serve notice must be such as you would use if you actually wanted to notify someone
+* "Best notice practicable under the circumstances"
+* Test isn't whether party was notified, rather it's whether the proper amount & type of effort was used in attempting to give notice
+* "Notice" is a notion of abstract justice.
+* Problem with Jackson's reasoning:
+	* It doesn't matter whether everyone gets notice, since as long as most do, the interests of all of them will be protected
+	* This isn't necessarily true.
+	* Mullane represents the beneficiaries, but among the recipients there can be two groups.
+Some may not care if the fund isn't maximizing revenue as long as they're minimizing risk.
+Others may want more profit even if it means more risk.

+## September 25
+* There's a universe of people over which cts can assert jurisdiction, and notice is how the state narrows it down to the people over whom it actually asserts jurisdiction
+* Post-*Mullane*, notice requirements have grown very strict.
+Notice has to account for the real-world circumstances.

+### Statutory requirements
+* If courts want bright-line rules about who is subject to PJ, they especially want bright-line rules about when notice is sufficient.
+* With a straightforward rule, there's less need to litigate
+* But if there's a bright-line rule, you have to follow it.
+* Notice has to meet the *Mullane* standard as well as any local statutory requirements

+#### National Dev.
+Co. v.
+Triad Holding Co.
+* Actual notice isn't sufficient if there was a failure to follow the rules of notice
+* Ct: Could it be said that K had some kind of permanent connection to NY apt?
+* Yes.
+He spent stupid amounts of money on remodeling.
+* "dwelling place" probably means "place with which a party has a permanent connection"
+* K's situation is one that the statute did not anticipate